-5 Things to Know About Jack Schlossberg, JFK's Only Grandson
+5 Things to Know About Jack Schlossberg, JFK's Only—and Equally Dreamy—Grandson - E!
+Online

 The annual honor, which is given in the former president's memory, is not only a celebration of the honoree's dedication to public service and leading with their conscience, but has also given Schlossberg the opportunity to help carry on his grandfather's legacy.

-"I'm inspired by my family's legacy of public service," he said in his first live interview on Today Friday.
+"I'm inspired by my family's legacy of public service," he said in his first live interview on Today in 2017.
 "It's something that I'm very proud of."

 As John Bouvier Kennedy Schlossberg—nicknamed Jack—ventures into the limelight of his iconic American family, there's a few things to know about the last living male descendant of JFK.

-Note: UPDATE: Jack Schlossberg's remote appearance at the Democratic National Convention on Tuesday, Aug.
-18, alongside his mother, Caroline Kennedy, had some people eagerly Google searching his name—and photo.
-"Why has no one told me how insanely hot Jack Schlossberg is?
-Is he single?
-Asking for me," one viewer questioned in a tweet.